MicrosoftDocs/msix-docs/msix-src/packaging-tool/mpt-known-issues.md

 - [MSDN Download](https://my.visualstudio.com/Downloads/Featured) - MSDN subscription is required

 Individually-obtained Feature on Demand packages can be installed using DISM command-line options.

+# Troubleshooting Conversions
+## Reading the log files
+Whether your conversion was successful or not, log files are generated for every conversion.
+They can be found here:
+%localappdata%\packages\Microsoft.MsixPackagingTool_8wekyb3d8bbwe\LocalState\DiagOutputDir\

+Failure codes are written and indicate any point of failure during the conversion process.

 #### Other known issues
 - Restarting the machine during application installation is not supported.
 Please ignore the restart request if possible or pass an argument to the installer to not require a restart.